Baudoux, Ernest

 Geschiedenis

-Baudoux arrived in Jersey with his wife and son, setting up his studio and soon embarking on a project to capture a detailed panorama of St Helier, the island's capital.
-Using the “wet collodion” process, which required a mobile darkroom to develop glass plates on-site, Baudoux demonstrated both technical skill and an eye for Jersey’s architectural landscape.
-His panoramas of St Helier were among the first of their kind, solidifying his role as a key chronicler of the island’s scenery.
+Baudoux set up his studio in 1869 at 56 New Street and soon embarked on a project to capture a detailed panorama of St Helier.
+Using the wet collodion process, which required a mobile darkroom to develop glass plate negatives on-site.
+Baudoux demonstrated both technical skill and an eye for Jersey’s architectural landscape.
+His panoramas of St Helier were among the first of their kind.

 Baudoux’s impact on Jersey’s photographic heritage is significant, and his work remains an important part of the island’s visual history.